geotools/geotools/docs/user/library/referencing/faq.rst

 You can use the ``gt-epsg-wkt`` plugin as an example of the following options:

-* Through a property file and programatic registration of the factory
+* Through a property file and programmatic registration of the factory

   You can create a file with your CRS in the WKT format, instantiate a PropertyAuthorityFactory with that CRS:

   1. Create a property file with your CRS definitions in Well-Known Text (WKT) format.
-  2. Each line of the file should be "someUniqueCodeValue = crsInWKT".
+  2. Each line of the file should be ``someUniqueCodeValue = crsInWKT`` .
   3. Place that file as a resource available from your code at run time
-  4. Create a org.geotools.referencing.factory.PropertyAuthorityFactory with a custom code for the authority such as "CUSTOM" and a URI to your file
+  4. Create a ``org.geotools.referencing.factory.PropertyAuthorityFactory`` with a custom code for the authority such as "CUSTOM" and a URI to your file
-  5. Register your factory with the ReferencingFactoryFinder.addAuthorityFactory(..) method
+  5. Register your factory with the ``ReferencingFactoryFinder.addAuthorityFactory(..)`` method

-  After that, the desired CRS can be invoked as "CUSTOM:someUniqueCodeValue" so, for example, a CRS object can be created using the ``CRS.decode(..)`` method with the string nomenclature of authority-colon-code.
+  After that, the desired CRS can be invoked as ``CUSTOM:someUniqueCodeValue``  so, for example, a CRS object can be created using the ``CRS.decode(..)`` method with the string nomenclature of authority-colon-code.
 The CRS's defined in this way will also be taken into consideration by the rest of the referencing subsystem.